gatperdut/bg-partner/README.md

 ## Acknowledgments

-Though implemented from scratch, this project draws heavily from [BG2RadarOverlay](https://github.com/tapahob/BG2RadarOverlay) and [EEEx's documentation](https://eeex-docs.readthedocs.io).
+Though implemented from scratch, this project draws heavily from [BG2RadarOverlay](https://github.com/tapahob/BG2RadarOverlay) and makes extensive use of [EEEx's documentation](https://eeex-docs.readthedocs.io).

 ## Quickstart